-The heat pump the only source of heat for a building all year round.
+The heat pump the only heat generator for the building all year round.
 This mode is particularly suitable for heating plants with low supply-water temperatures and is primarily used in combination with brine/water and water/water heat pumps.